databrary/design/overview.md

 Some objects will be available for direct download.
 This may involve special processing for certain objects, e.g., watermarking or explicit permission verification of some kind.

+# Community

+## Tags

+## Comments

+Some pages may have comment sections open to authorized accounts.